brunokoga/Montevideo/ultimateEquipment_dir/gear/alchemicalTools.md

 **Price** 30 gp; **Weight** —

 This milky fluid can be mixed with water to quickly kill light and medium vegetation.
 One flask of defoliant kills light brush and small trees in 50 5-foot squares.
 Light vegetation (anything but trees) dies within 1 hour and can be cleared at a rate of 10 minutes per 5-foot square (representing uprooting dead plants and breaking stumps into gravel-sized pieces), leaving barren ground.
 Medium vegetation (anything but massive trees) dies in 2 hours and can be cleared at a rate of 1 hour per 5-foot square.
 Massive trees can usually survive a single dose of defoliant, and using defoliant doesn't make clearing them any easier.
 Defoliant can be used as a splash weapon against plant creatures.
-A direct hit with the undiluted fluid deals 1d6 hit points of damage, 1 point of Strength damage, and 1 point of Constitution damage (Fortitude DC 20 negates the Strength and Constitution damage); plant creatures within 5 feet of the target take 1 hit point of damage.
+A direct hit with the undiluted fluid deals 1d6 hit points of damage, 1 point of Strength damage, and 1 point of Constitution damage (Fortitude DC 20 negates the Strength and Constitution damage; plant creatures within 5 feet of the target take 1 hit point of damage.

 Embalming Fluid

 **Price** 50 gp; **Weight** 10 lbs.

-This fluid is used to preserve corpses, whether for later dissection, taxidermy, necromancy, or magic such as _ [raise dead](spells/raiseDead#_raise-dead)_.
+This fluid is used to preserve corpses, whether for later dissection, taxidermy, necromancy, or magic such as _ [raise dead](spell_dir/raiseDead#_raise-dead_.
 Embalming fluid is technically a poison, and using it makes a corpse unpalatable to most animals and vermin, though corpse-eating undead don't mind the taste.
-Treating a corpse with embalming fluid takes 1 hour and a successful DC 25 [Heal](skills/heal#_heal) check.
-The embalmed corpse decays at half the normal rate (each day dead counts as half a day for the purpose of _ [raise dead](spells/raiseDead#_raise-dead)_).
+Treating a corpse with embalming fluid takes 1 hour and a successful DC 25 [Heal](skill_dir/heal#_heal check.
+The embalmed corpse decays at half the normal rate (each day dead counts as half a day for the purpose of _ [raise dead](spell_dir/raiseDead#_raise-dead)_.

 Foaming Powder

 **Price** 10 gp; **Weight** 1 lb.

 When you add this 1-pound bag of green powder to a gallon of water, the two combine to form 50 cubic feet of thick green foam.
 Unless contained, in 1 round the foam fills a 5-foot-square to a depth of 2 feet.
 When multiple pounds of powder are used, the foam expands at a rate of one 5-foot square per round.
 Ground covered with the foam is treated as difficult terrain, but is otherwise harmless.
 After 1 hour, the foam hardens to form a buoyant material roughly the density of honeycomb.
 The cured foam is easy to cut, with hardness 0 and 5 hit points per foot of thickness.
 The cured foam breaks down over a few days, and even faster if exposed to water.
-Casting _ [transmute mud to rock](spells/transmuteMudToRock#_transmute-mud-to-rock)_ on uncured foam converts it into a soft, pumice-like stone (hardness 2, 5 hit points per inch of thickness).
+Casting _ [transmute mud to rock](spell_dir/transmuteMudToRock#_transmute-mud-to-rock)_ on uncured foam converts it into a soft, pumice-like stone (hardness 2, 5 hit points per inch of thickness).

 Glowing Ink

 **Price** 5 gp; **Weight** —

-Often extracted from phosphorescent insects, tiny marine plants, or subterranean fungi, glowing ink emits a faint but steady light (typically red or green) that allows you to read it in normal darkness—this includes darkness created by spells like _ [darkness](spells/darkness#_darkness)_, but not the supernatural darkness created by _ [deeper darkness](spells/deeperDarkness#_deeper-darkness)_.
-If there is glowing ink on an object, you have a +2 bonus on [Perception](skills/perception#_perception) checks to locate it.
+Often extracted from phosphorescent insects, tiny marine plants, or subterranean fungi, glowing ink emits a faint but steady light (typically red or green that allows you to read it in normal darkness—this includes darkness created by spells like _ [darkness](spell_dir/darkness#_darkness_, but not the supernatural darkness created by _ [deeper darkness](spell_dir/deeperDarkness#_deeper-darkness_.
+If there is glowing ink on an object, you have a +2 bonus on [Perception](skill_dir/perception#_perception checks to locate it.
 Mixing glowing ink with marker dye makes the dye glow in the dark until it fades.

 Impact Foam